Beauty and the Beast (1991 film): Critical response

-For The New York Times, journalist Janet Maslin compared Beauty and the Beast to The Little Mermaid and observed areas where Disney borrowed inspiration from its predecessor to replicate its success, concluding, "Now, lightning has definitely struck twice with Beauty and the Beast".
-Roger Ebert of the Chicago Sun-Times awarded the film a perfect score and likened it to Disney classics such as Snow White and the Seven Dwarfs and Pinocchio (1940).
-He wrote, "Beauty and the Beast reaches back to an older and healthier Hollywood tradition in which the best writers, musicians, and filmmakers are gathered for a project on the assumption that a family audience deserves great entertainment, too".
-James Berardinelli of ReelViews hailed Beauty and the Beast as "the finest animated movie ever made", praising its romance, music, inventiveness, and animation.
-Berardinelli was among many critics who singled out its use of computer animation—particularly in the ballroom sequence—as a highlight.
+For The New York Times, Janet Maslin said Beauty and the Beast borrowed elements from The Little Mermaid to replicate its success, concluding, "lightning has definitely struck twice".
+Roger Ebert awarded the film a perfect score and called its quality on-par with Snow White and the Seven Dwarfs, Pinocchio (1940), and The Little Mermaid, writing that Beauty and the Beast recalls "an older and healthier Hollywood tradition in which the best writers, musicians, and filmmakers are gathered for a project on the assumption that a family audience deserves great entertainment, too".
+Kenneth Turan called it Disney's most satisfying film in decades for appealing to both children and adults "with a practiced expertness", and expected Beauty and the Beast to continue charming audiences "for a long time to come".
+James Berardinelli of ReelViews declared Beauty and the Beast "the finest animated movie ever made", praising its romance, music, inventiveness, and animation.
+He was among several critics who singled out its use of computer animation—particularly in the ballroom sequence—as a highlight.

 Hal Hinson of The Washington Post called it "a near-masterpiece that draws on the sublime traditions of the past while remaining completely in sync with the sensibility of its time".
-Michael Sragow complimented its animation, characterization of Belle and the Beast, musical numbers, and voice acting, calling the film "a zesty charmer with a solid story and hip filigree", and Gene Siskel of the Chicago Tribune declared it "one of the year's most entertaining films".
-Siskel also believed Beauty and the Beast would revive the movie musical, a genre he said had been in decline for the past 20 years.
+Michael Sragow praised its animation, characterizations of Belle and the Beast, musical numbers, and voice acting, calling the film "a zesty charmer with a solid story and hip filigree".
+Gene Siskel declared it "one of the year's most entertaining films" and also believed Beauty and the Beast would revive the movie musical, a genre he said had been in decline for the previous 20 years.
 On their Siskel and Ebert show, both he and Ebert declared the film a "legitimate contender for Oscar consideration as Best Picture of the Year".
 Meanwhile, John Hartl of The Seattle Times praised the animators and voice actors for making audiences care about their characters.
 Jay Boyar of the Orlando Sentinel added that the film "has a beauty of a bite," commending Disney's attempt to tell a darker fairy tale in its use of themes and art direction.
 When animation historian Charles Solomon reviewed the IMAX re-release in 2001, he said that Beauty and the Beast " has the strongest claim to being a classic" of all the films Disney released during the 1980s and 1990s.